-This is the Suzuki Swace, the Japanese manufacturer's contender in the family estate market and the latest product of its partnership with Toyota.
-The car is more or less identical to the Toyota Corolla Touring Sports, save for some small styling changes, less standard equipment and a slightly lower asking price.
+The Suzuki Swace is a contender in the family estate-car market and the latest product of the brand's partnership with Toyota.
+You don't need to be automotive expert to work out that it's more or less identical to the Toyota Corolla Touring Sports, save for some small styling changes.
+It also has less standard equipment and consequently a slightly lower asking price.

 Most will be hard-pressed to tell the Suzuki apart from its Toyota relative.
-A new bumper at the front uses revised grilles and different badge placement, but that's about it: the alloy wheels are identical to those found on the equivalent Toyota, as are the 'Hybrid' badges.
-It's a similar story inside, where the Swace again proves to be just as well built and clearly laid-out as the Toyota.
+It has a different front bumper and grille design, with its badges in different places, but that's about it: the alloy wheels are identical to those on the equivalent Toyota, as are the 'Hybrid' badges.
+It's a similar story inside, where the Swace again proves to be just as well built and clearly laid-out as the Corolla.

-Like the Corolla, the Swace is powered by a 1.8-litre petrol engine, coupled with a small battery and electric motor, but there's no 2.0-litre option as you'll find on the Toyota.
+Like its sister car, the Swace is powered by a 1.8-litre petrol engine, coupled with a small battery and electric motor – but there's no more powerful 2.0-litre engine available here, like there is with the Toyota.
 Instead, the Suzuki makes do with a total output of 120bhp.

 It's not the fastest car around, but the Swace is much more about providing sensible family transport; as such, the official 64.2mpg fuel-economy figure will be more relevant to most buyers.
-Its 103g/km CO2 emissions figure is low – and good news for company-car users – but this is easily beaten by a plug-in hybrid such as the SEAT Leon ST e-Hybrid, or even a pure-electric alternative like the MG 5 SW.
+Its 103g/km CO2 emissions figure is low – and good news for company-car users – but also easily beaten by plug-in hybrid estates such as the SEAT Leon ST e-Hybrid.
+And pure-electric alternatives like the MG 5 SW emit no CO2 whatsoever.

 In This Review

-- 1Verdict - currently readingA Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Swace is an interesting choice, if not an exciting one
+- 1Verdict - currently readingA Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Suzuki Swace is an interesting if pretty unexciting choice

 - 2MPG & CO2 emissionsThe Swace offers familiar fuel economy from a familiar engine, but a plug-in hybrid will still serve company-car buyers better